AbdelazizMaher/Embedded_Linux/Embedded_Linux/08-BuildRoot/README.md

 }
 ```

-3. No we need to create the Makefile .
+3. we need to create the Makefile .
 Buildroot invokes the Makefile as part of the overall build process.

 ```bash
 # under APP directory create Makefile